Crazy Facts about Solar Energy

 Similar to HVAC systems and roofs, nothing you buy for your homes and buildings can last forever.
 Although the same goes for solar systems, the amount of time a solar panel lasts can surprise most individuals.

 The typical panel manufacturers guarantee their systems to last for more than 25 years, but this doesn’t mean your panels may stop generating free electricity after a few decades.
-Some solar panels may continue churning out green energy beyond thirty or forty years.
+Some solar panels may continue churning out beyond thirty or forty years.

 4. Is Cheaper